Looking for a Used MKX in your area?

 The 2011 MKX has just gone on sale, thus current owner reviews are decidedly lacking.
 Certain of its upgrades should, however, address such complaints from owners of the 2010 MKX as tepid mileage and lackluster interior materials.
 Even those few owners who were frustrated by a somewhat cluttered dash ought to be more than pleased with the high-tech MyLincoln Touch system that eliminates many of those pesky old-fashioned buttons.
 Meanwhile, such advantages as ride comfort, standard and much-appreciated SYNC technology, a roomy and well-appointed cabin, as well as updated styling and a more potent powertrain, should have owners of this princely crossover smiling.

-Talk about the 2011 Lincoln MKX
+Cars compared to 2011 Lincoln MKX

 Lincoln MKX Questions